-Learning how to write physical descriptions of your characters is a basic author skill.
+Learning how to write physical descriptions of your story characters is a basic author skill.

-And to be a great novelist ‘how to describe people’ means going beyond the basic descriptions of height, age, body shape, hair and eye colours.
+And to be a great writer ‘how to describe people’ means going beyond the basic physical descriptions of height, age, body shape, hair and eye colours.

-This guide will help you to really bring your unique characters to life and build a clear picture in the minds of your readers, but in a way that doesn’t sound generic and forced.
+This writing guide for authors will help you to really bring your unique characters to life and build a clear picture in the minds of your readers, but in a way that doesn’t sound generic and forced.

-If you’re writing a short story, then you may get away with never revealing some of these aspects, if it isn’t moving the plot forwards.
+If you’re writing a short story, then you may get away with never revealing some aspects of your character’s physical descriptions, if it isn’t moving the plot forwards.
 Regardless, you can choose a few key features to emphasise, and perhaps even utilise a well-placed simile to really make the reader’s imagination paint the picture for you.

 When using simile’s and using descriptions in general, it’s important that they match the behaviours and personality of your character, as well as the overall tone of your story.

 You may even want to employ the power of psychology through the use of euphonics to emphasise the perfect description.
-You can learn more about the importance of euphonics and find guidance on how to use them in How to Write Fiction: A Creative Writing Guide.
+You can learn more about the importance of euphonics and find guidance on how to use them in How to Write Fiction: A Creative Writing Guide for Authors.